M\"obius structures, quasi-metrics, and completeness: Constructing the completion

-We are left to show that the completion $(\overline{X}, \overline{crt})$ is unique up to unique M\"obius equivalence.
-Let $(Y, crt')$ be a complete generalized M\"obius space and $i : X \hookrightarrow Y$ a M\"obius embedding, i.e. an injective map that is a M\"obius equivalence onto its image.
-Further, assume $i(X)$ is dense in $Y$ with its M\"obius topology.
-Denote the canonical inclusion of $X$ into $\overline{X}$ by $i_X$.
-Since $i, i_X$ are both injective, we get a bijection $f : i(X) \rightarrow i_X(X)$ which sends $i(x)$ to $i_X(x)$.
-Since $i, i_X$ are M\"obius equivalences onto their images, they are also homeomorphisms onto their images.
-Therefore, the map $f$ is a homeomorphism with respect to the subspace topology on $i(X)$ and $i_X(X)$.
-Since $i(X), i_X(X)$ are both dense in $Y, \overline{X}$ respectively, the homeomorphism $f$ extends to a unique continuous map $F : Y \rightarrow \overline{X}$.
-It is an easy exercise to show that $F$ is bijective.
-(Hint: Recall that the $d_A$ are continuous with respect to M\"obius topology.)
+We are left to prove the technical Lemma and to show that the completion $(\overline{Z}, \overline{crt})$ is unique up to unique M\"obius equivalence.
+Let $(Z', crt')$ be a complete strong M\"obius space and $i : Z \hookrightarrow Z'$ a M\"obius embedding, i.e. an injective map that is a M\"obius equivalence onto its image.
+Further, assume $i(Z)$ is dense in $Z'$ with its M\"obius topology.
+Denote the canonical inclusion of $Z$ into $\overline{Z}$ by $i_Z$.
+Since $i, i_Z$ are both injective, we get a bijection $f : i(Z) \rightarrow i_Z(Z)$ which sends $i(x)$ to $i_Z(x)$.
+Since $i, i_Z$ are M\"obius equivalences onto their images, they are also homeomorphisms onto their images.
+Therefore, the map $f$ is a homeomorphism with respect to the subspace topology on $i(Z)$ and $i_Z(Z)$.
+Since $f$ preserves the M\"obius structure and therefore Cauchy-sequences and equivalent Cauchy-sequences, it extends to a bijection $F : Z' \rightarrow \overline{Z}$.

 We claim that $F$ is a M\"obius equivalence.
-Let $(w,x,y,z)$ be a non-degenerate quadruple in $Y$ (clearly, $F$ preserves the generalized M\"obius structure on degenerate, admissible quadruples).
-Then we can approximate these four points by sequences $w_n, x_n, y_n,z_n$ in $i(X)$.
+Let $(w,x,y,z)$ be a non-degenerate quadruple in $Z'$ (clearly, $F$ preserves the M\"obius structure on degenerate, admissible quadruples).
+Then we can approximate these four points by sequences $w_n, x_n, y_n,z_n$ in $i(Z)$.
 By definition of $F$,

 and hence